Clean up resources

 - In the left sidebar, select Rules

-- Click on the Rule related to the lab to enter the Rule information page
+- Click on the Rule related to the lab to view its information

-- In the VPCs section, tick the VPC that is connected to the Rule and select Disassociate
+- In the VPCs section, check the VPC connected to the Rule and select Disassociate

-- Type disassociate in the box and select Submit
+- Type disassociate in the empty box and select Disassociate

 - Wait 1-2 minutes to disconnect from that VPC.

-- In the information page of the Rule, select Delete
+- In the Rule information page, select Delete

-- Type Delete in the empty box and press Submit
+- Type delete in the empty box and press Delete

 Delete Outbound Endpoint